cisco/mindmeld/docs/source/quickstart.rst

   Is the Rockerfeller Kwik-E-Mart on 30th Street open for business?
   Can you check if the Market St store is open at 6 pm tomorrow?

+Tasks can also be micro-targeted at specific sections of the content catalog.
+For example, if the initial collection tasks did not yield many queries with **intersections** examples, we can create a task specific to that section -

-Use case - :green:`"Queries covering popular intersections in the US"`
+Task Spec - :green:`"Queries covering popular intersections in the US"`

 .. code-block:: text